 With casinos springing up in every state, blackjack is more popular than ever.
 While there are professional blackjack players, and there is even a World Series of Blackjack, for the overwhelming majority of players the game is a much better way to lose large amounts of money than to make any.

-For more information on blackjack and related topics, check out the links on the next page.
+For more information on blackjack and related topics, check out the links below.